By Kristin Stewart, Team Eglin Public Affairs

 The 20th Space Control Squadron's Charlie Crew successfully tracked India's Polar Satellite Launch Vehicle Feb.
-15. Loaded with 104 satellites, the Indian PSLV set the record for the most spacecraft launched by a single rocket.
+15 at Eglin Air Force Base, Fla.
+Loaded with 104 satellites, the Indian PSLV set the record for the most spacecraft launched by a single rocket.
+The squadron’s Airmen track an estimated 23,000 near-Earth and deep-space objects.
+(U.S. Air Force photo/Kristin Stewart)

 "This launch is important because we want to ensure our national assets aren't impacted," said Lt.
 Col. Raj Agrawal, 20th SPCS commander.
 "Part of our role in space superiority is we have to ensure we're always ready to respond, whether the risk is accidental or intentional."